je-suis-tm/quant-trading/README.md

 ### 2. Pair trading

 This is so-called statistics arbitrage.
-It is based on the assumption that two cointegrated stocks would not drift away too far from each other.
-First of all, we choose two stocks and run Engle-Granger two step analysis (1, run regression.
-2, run unit root test on residuals) on both.
-Next, we standardize the residual and set one sigma away (both sides) as the threshold.
-After that, we take the standardized residual list and compare with the threshold.
-When the residual exceeds threshold, it generates the signals.
-We always long the cheap stock and short the expensive stock.
+It is based on the assumption that two cointegrated stocks would not drift too far away from each other.
+First step, we select two stocks and run Engle-Granger two step analysis (1, construct regression model.
+2, run unit root test on the residual of first step).
+Once the criteria of cointegration is met, we standardize the residual and set one sigma away (two tailed) as the threshold.
+After that, we compute the current standardized residual of the selected stocks accordingly.
+When the standardized residual exceeds the threshold, it generates the trading signal.
+The simple rule is we always long the cheap stock and short the expensive stock.

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/pair%20trading%20eg%20two%20step.PNG)